 To apply to SafetyNet Credit you’ll need to meet the following criteria:

-Have a salary or other regular income.|
+|Additional eligibility notes||You must have a salary or other regular income.|

-Have a current account with internet banking
+You must have a current account with internet banking.

 Frequently asked questions